Lardner’s Point Park is the poster child of how PEC enhances the environment through our partnerships and vision.

-Credit is due to the Delaware River City Corporation, chaired by former Congressman Bob Borski (PEC’s Patrick Starr is a founding board member) for building it.
+Credit is due to the Delaware River City Corporation, chaired by former Congressman Bob Borski (I am a founding board member) for building it.
 Credit is also owed to the City of Philadelphia, Department of Parks and Recreation (which owns and maintains it), as well as to PA DCNR, among other sources that funded it.

 Today it stands as a beautiful “natural” park, consisting primarily of meadows and riverbanks with spectacular views of the Tacony-Palmyra Bridge.
 It is now a model of sustainable park design that incorporates passive recreation features and habitat restoration.

-When Starr first saw it, what is now Lardner’s Point Park was a derelict brownfield site overgrown with invasive non-native plants.
+When I first saw it, what is now Lardner’s Point Park was a derelict brownfield site overgrown with invasive non-native plants (I used to collect bittersweet there).
 PEC entered in the late ‘90s, facilitating planning for the “North” Delaware greenway that proposed a riverfront trail and new parks for public access and recreation.
 With funds raised by PEC from DCNR and the City of Philadelphia, the new greenway master plan debuted in 2005.

 PEC had already moved the ball by facilitating the transfer of the site from the Philadelphia Industrial Development Corporation to the Fairmount Park, as well as the negotiation of the transaction between ConRail and the City of Philadelphia to transfer the K&T railroad.
 Additionally, the area had to go through an Act 2 remediation process and have an underground storage tank removed.